ssachnof/CSC466_final_project/README.md

  A) Who will win a game based on last 10 games
  B) Predict record of a team after midway point of season

+Grayson Question:
+ Clustering based on the play-style of teams (Offense focused, balanced, etc..)

  Useful datafiles: